-In August, 1919, Rev. A. F. Michalk accepted a call and was installed as pastor.
-He found conditions rather disheartening and by the end of the year the membership, after much moving around, again held e=services in he Y. W. C. A. The four voting members and fifteen communicant members then agreed to buy three and one half lots on the corner of 39th and Avenue L as a permanent location.
-On February 6, 1921, the present congregation was incorporated un the laws of the State of Texas, and was given the name: ST. JOHN’S EVANGELICAL LUTHERAN CHURCH, MISSOUI SYNOD.
-The incorporators were: Dr. J. F. Krueger, Dr. W. J. Krueger, and Mr. R. E. Neumann.
+In August 1919, Rev. A. F. Michalk accepted a call and was installed as pastor.
+He found conditions rather disheartening and by the end of the year the membership, after much moving around, again held services in the Y. W. C. A. The four voting members and fifteen communicant members then agreed to buy three and one half lots on the corner of 39th and Avenue L as a permanent location.
+On February 6, 1921, the present congregation was incorporated under the laws of the State of Texas, and was given the name: ST. JOHN’S EVANGELICAL LUTHERAN CHURCH, MISSOUI SYNOD.
+The incorporators were Dr. J. F. Krueger, Dr. W. J. Krueger, and Mr. R. E. Neumann.
 The first church building was dedicated to the glory of God on June 26, 1921.
 Thus began the history of St. John’s congregation.

 In September, 1930 Rev. Theo.
 Bornemann accepted the call to St. John’s.
 On December 6, 1931 the congregation dedicated its two story 4 room school building which still stands today.